Keir Starmer: Welsh Labour doing things 'differently and better'

 He said he now wants to "match that" to help "make a difference to millions of lives".

+A Welsh Conservative spokesperson said: "If Sir Keir's blueprint for the UK is to copy Labour in Wales then I think many people will be worried."

+The spokesperson criticised "ever growing" NHS waiting lists, "A&E and ambulance response times that leave the most vulnerable waiting for hours on end and economic policies that keep holding people back".

-Regarding Ukraine, he said: "We must tackle the oligarchs here by going after their stolen wealth and assets.
+Regarding Ukraine, Sir Keir said: "We must tackle the oligarchs here by going after their stolen wealth and assets.

 "And while we're at it clean up our own politics, once and for all."